Monday, 29 June 2015

 There was a man of God present at the battle though, army Padre George Smith.
 He wasn't a pacifist either and earned himself the nickname 'Ammunition Smith'.
 As he dished out the bullets he encourage the men to keep shooting, but stop swearing.

 Smith's morality, approving of shooting Africans, but not of calling them racist names, may seem hypocritical, but it has been rigorously followed by film makers ever since.

 4. The Sergeant Major

-Unfortunately, whilst 90% of the Colour Sergeants in the British Army at the time probably did resemble Green, Frank Bourne didn't.
+Anyone who has served will recognise this type of no-nonsense senior NCO.
+Unfortunately, whilst 99% of the Colour Sergeants in the British Army at the time probably did resemble Green, Frank Bourne didn't.

-Firstly he was short and secondly he was only 24 years old, the youngest Colour Sergeant in the Army at the time.
-Far from being solid and unimaginative he was a bright fellow who today would have gone straight to officer training school.
-He did eventually become an officer, dying a full Colonel in 1945, but only after he had saved up enough money to live in the snobbish world of the British Officer.
+Firstly he was only 5; 6", and secondly he was only 24 years old, the youngest Colour Sergeant in the Army at the time.
+Far from being solid and unimaginative, he was a bright fellow who today would have gone straight to officer training school.
+He did eventually become an officer, dying a Colonel in 1945 - the last survivor of Rorke's Drift - but only after he had saved up enough money to live in the snobbish world of the British Officer.